IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen-and-ansible.md

 The <a href="https://github.com/test-kitchen/busser" target="_blank">Busser</a> dependency requires a newer version of Ruby.
 > Busser is a test setup and execution framework designed to work on remote nodes, https://github.com/test-kitchen/busser

-So not really being familier with the Linux ecosystem, I sought assistance from
+So not really being familiar with the Linux ecosystem, I sought assistance from
 <a href="https://stackoverflow.com/questions/48050783/vagrant-ubuntu-trusty64-contains-old-version-of-ruby-which-causes-test-kitchen-t" target="_blank">Stackoverflow</a>

+*kitchen-ansible* will start by installing Ansible and other dependencies on the machine.
+One of these dependencies is called *busser*, which is how the tests we are going to write soon get into the right place on the virtual machine.

 ---